freedomofpress/securedrop-workstation/README.md

 Tests should cover two broad domains.
 First, we should assert that all the expected VMs exist and are configured as we expect (with the correct NetVM, with the expected files in the correct place).
 Second, we should end-to-end test the document handlng scripts, asserting that files present in the sd-journalist VM correctly make their way to the sd-svs AppVM, and are opened correctly in disposable VMs.

+#### Configuration tests

-Tests can be found in the `tests/` directory.
+These tests assert that expected scripts and configuration files are in the correct places across the VMs.
+These tests can be found in the `tests/` directory.
 They can be run from the project's root directory on `dom0` with:

     make test